What To Do When You Don’t Feel Like Eating During Pregnancy?

 Loss Of Appetite During The First Trimester Of Pregnancy

-It is quite common for new mothers to experience loss of appetite during the first trimester.
+It is quite common for new mothers to experience a loss of appetite during the first trimester.
 During the early stages of pregnancy, the body of the pregnant woman goes through many changes.
-During the first trimester, pregnancy hormones, an intensified sense of smell, and morning sickness contribute to a loss of appetite.
+During the first trimester, pregnancy hormones, an intensified sense of smell, and morning sickness contribute to a loss of appetite (10).

 Some pregnant women may experience a general lack of interest in all foods or disinterest in eating as a result of losing their appetite.
-It’s important to keep in mind that appetite loss can be caused by a few specific kinds of foods and that it differs from person to person.
+It’s crucial to keep in mind that various foods can cause appetite loss and that it varies from person to person.
 Women who lose their appetite and hunger during pregnancy may experience intense fatigue in their first trimester.

 Loss Of Appetite During The Second Trimester Of Pregnancy